July 10, 2020 0 Comment

 1. Public Recognition

-Acknowledging and appreciating the efforts and hard work of the deserving employees publicly is the most common and cost-effective method.
-Such public recognition can be made in front of the team members of the selected employee or the entire workforce at an organization level event.
+Acknowledging and appreciating the efforts and hard work of deserving employees publicly is the most common and cost-effective method.

 2. Workplace Benefits